jefdewitt/mundana-theme-jekyll/_posts/2021-11-06-not-hiding-sobriety.md

 #### Getting Help

-If you or someone you know needs help, it can be found free and confidentially via SAMHSA’s National Helpline: 1-800-662-HELP (4357) (SAMHSA, n.d.).
+If you or someone you know needs help, it can be found free and confidentially via [SAMHSA’s National Helpline](https://www.samhsa.gov/find-help/national-helpline){:target="_blank"}: 1-800-662-HELP (4357) (SAMHSA, n.d.).

 References